karen portrait circle

 SF Visitor Passport.
 Purchase these at the ticket booths at the cable car turnarounds, the underground Muni ticket machines under Market Street, or at a few retail locations.

-Also, you can purchase them online with via the MuniMobile app, or add them to your Clipper Card.
+Also, you can purchase them online with via the MuniMobile app, or add them to your Clipper Card (plastic or virtual).

 San Francisco CityPass.
 You used to be able to get a pass for 3 days of unlimited travel on all the SF buses, trolleys and cable cars, along with entry to four popular SF attractions.